Fast hierarchical low-rank view factor matrices for thermal irradiance on planetary surfaces: Hierarchical low-rank radiosity

 \section{Hierarchical low-rank radiosity}

-Since the radiosity kernel is highly location and direction dependent---indeed, it is not even defined throughout space---methods like the FMM cannot be used to accelerate MVPs for radiosity kernel matrices.
-Despite this, fast algorithms inspired by the FMM have been developed~\cite{hanrahan91,gortler1993wavelet}.
+Several fast hierarchical summation algorithms for radiosity have been developed (see, e.g., \cite{hanrahan91,gortler1993wavelet}).
 Our application differs in that we would like a fast $\m{F}$ multiply in the case where the underlying mesh consists of a large number of small, triangular facets which contour a rough surface.
 To this end, our method is inspired by more recent kernel-free fast algorithms based on numerical linear algebra.
-We assume that there exists some recursive permutation of the entries of $\m{F}$ which ``concentrates'' the rank of $\m{F}$ on its diagonal blocks at each level of the recursion, leaving off-diagonal low-rank blocks which have a tendency to be numerically low-rank.
-Because of the directionality and sparsity of the kernel, we must continue to refine off-diagonal blocks, unlike the HODLR format.
-As we mentioned, despite having a large, constant percentage of zeros, the number of nonzero entries of $\m{F}$ scales like $O(N^2)$.
-After $\m{F}$ is approximated using this hierarchical format, we can think of it as being ``data sparse''~\cite{martinsson2019fast}.
+We assume that there exists some recursive permutation of the entries of $\m{F}$ which creates opportunities for low rank compression at each level of the recursion.
+Because of the directionality and sparsity of the kernel, we must continue to refine off-diagonal blocks, unlike more familiar formats (see \Cref{ssec:H-matrix-format}).
+Despite having a large, constant percentage of zeros, the number of nonzero entries of $\m{F}$ scales like $O(N^2)$.
+After $\m{F}$ is approximated using this hierarchical format, we can finally think of it as being ``data sparse''~\cite{martinsson2019fast}.